 Of course each case is different and your solicitor and/or barrister could have breached his duty in a number of other ways.

 If your complaint is about poor service (e.g. failing to return telephone calls or just taking too long to do things) then you can make a complaint to the Legal Ombudsman who has the power to award you compensation for an inadequate service.
 This remedy may also be most appropriate if you wish to challenge the level of your legal bill.

 There is also a fund set up to protect against loss caused by dishonest or fraudulent solicitors or barristers.

 Our lawyers have a broad range of expertise across many practice areas enabling us to understand how your original matter should have been handled and therefore we can easily identify any claim you may have.
 It is important to use an experienced team as these claims can be complicated.

-Please contact us today for a free no obligation discussion by calling one of the two telephone numbers at the top of this page, or by email: firstname.lastname@example.org
+Please contact us today for a free no obligation discussion by calling one of the three telephone numbers at the top of this page, or by email: firstname.lastname@example.org